DomestiqueBaston/ETARIP_THE_PIRATE/README.md

  A very simple platformer in which the twist resides in the fact that left and right directions change every three seconds...

 Code by Robin and Ferdi.
-Help (a lot) from BabadesBois' Discord and the web.
+Help (a lot) from the web.

 Graphics by Pixel Frog (http://pixelfrog-assets.itch.io/treasure-hunters)